esl/MongooseIM/doc/developers-guide/accumulators.md

 ## IQs and accumulators

-`mongoose_iq` module exposes dedicated API for accessing IQ-related accumulator fields.
+`mongoose_iq` module exposes a dedicated API for accessing IQ-related accumulator fields.
 These are:

-* `info(Acc)` - Returns #iq{} record produced from a stanza stored in the accumulator.
+* `info(Acc)` - Returns a `#iq{}` record produced from a stanza stored in the accumulator.
 May be `invalid` or `not_iq` if the stanza is not a valid IQ.
 * `xmlns(Acc)` - Returns XMLNS of the first subelement inside an IQ.
 In most cases it is a namespace of `<query/>` subelement.
 May be `undefined`.
 * `command(Acc)` - Returns the name of a first subelement inside an IQ.
 May be `undefined`.

-These functions ensure that cached information matches accumulator's stanza, so all of them return a tuple with a possibly updated acc as a second element.
+These functions ensure that cached information matches the accumulator's stanza, so all of them return a tuple with a possibly updated acc as a second element.

 ## Sample usage, actual and potential